parasingh27/Data-Analyst-Portfolio/README.md

    - Folder: `PowerBI-Reports/`

 ## How to Use This Repository
-- Each category folder contains project folder that contains a `README.md` with detailed instructions on how to run the project.
+- Each category folder contains project-specific folders, each with a README.md providing detailed instructions on how to run the project.
 - Datasets are included in this repository.
 You can find them within each project's directory.

 ## Contact